Kapil Dev: Personal life

 Dev married Romi Bhatia in 1980 with whom he has a daughter, Amiya Dev, born on 16 January 1996.

 In 1993, Dev took up golf.
 Dev was the only Asian founding member of Laureus Foundation in 2000.
 Ian Botham and Viv Richards were the other two cricketers on the founding member council of 40.
 Steve Waugh was added to the academy members in 2006 when it was expanded from 40 to 42.
 Dev pledged his organs during an event organised by Delhi Urological Society on 31 January 2014 at the Airport Authority of India, Officers Club, New Delhi.

 On 23 October 2020, Dev suffered a heart attack and was hospitalised.
 He underwent an emergency coronary angioplasty at a hospital in Delhi.

 Books

 He has written four books – three autobiographical and one book on Sikhism.
-Autobiographical works include — By God's Decree which came out in 1985, Cricket My Style in 1987, and Straight from the Heart in 2004.
-His latest book titled We, The Sikhs was released in 2019.
+Autobiographical works include — By God's Decree (with Vinay Verma) which came out in 1985, Cricket My Style in 1987, and Straight from the Heart in 2004.
+His latest book titled We, The Sikhs (with Ajay Sethi) was released in 2019.